itscarew/itscarew/README.md

 I'm a Full-Stack Web Developer.
 I've been writing Nodejs for sometime now and its great!!!

-* I'm currently learning Typescript.
+* I'm currently learning Python.

 * I love building API's.